YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 **Examples for MUPIP TRIGGER**

 This section provides step-by-step instructions for creating, modifying, and deleting triggers.
-Triggers affect all processes updating a database unlike, for example, environment variables such as $ydb_routines which work on a per process basis.
+Triggers affect all processes updating a database unlike, for example, environment variables such as $gtmroutines which work on a per process basis.
 Therefore, YottaDB recommends that you should always have carefully planned procedures for changing triggers in your production environment.

 *To create a new trigger for global node ^Acct("ID")*: